Clinton–Lewinsky scandal: Denial and subsequent admission

-Clinton admitted in taped grand jury testimony on August 17, 1998, that he had engaged in an "improper physical relationship" with Lewinsky.
+Clinton admitted in a taped grand jury testimony on August 17, 1998, that he had engaged in an "improper physical relationship" with Lewinsky.
 That evening he gave a nationally televised statement admitting that his relationship with Lewinsky was "not appropriate".

-On August 20, 1998, three days after Clinton testified on the Monica Lewinsky scandal, Operation Infinite Reach launched missiles against al-Qaeda bases in Khost, Afghanistan, and the Al-Shifa pharmaceutical factory in Khartoum, Sudan, in retaliation for the 1998 United States embassy bombings.
+On August 20, 1998, three days after Clinton testified on the Monica Lewinsky scandal, Operation Infinite Reach launched missile attacks against al-Qaeda bases in Khost, Afghanistan, and the Al-Shifa pharmaceutical factory in Khartoum, Sudan, in retaliation for the 1998 United States embassy bombings.
 Some countries, media outlets, protesters, and Republicans accused Clinton of ordering the attacks as a diversion.
 The attacks also drew parallels to the then-recently released movie Wag the Dog, which features a fictional president faking a war in Albania to distract attention from a sex scandal.
 Administration officials denied any connection between the missile strikes and the ongoing scandal, and 9/11 Commission investigators found no reason to dispute those statements.
-The missile strikes also caused anti-Semitic canards to spread in the Middle East that Lewinsky was a Jewish agent sent to influence Clinton against aiding Palestine.
+The missile strikes also caused Antisemitic canards to spread in the Middle East that Lewinsky was a Jewish agent sent to influence Clinton against supporting the Palestinians.
 This conspiracy theory would influence Mohamed Atta, the ringleader of al-Qaeda's Hamburg cell and the September 11 attacks.

 Perjury charges

-In his deposition for the Jones lawsuit, Clinton denied having sexual relations with Lewinsky.
-Based on the evidence—a blue dress with Clinton's semen that Lewinsky provided—Starr concluded that the president's sworn testimony was false and perjurious.
+In his deposition for the Jones lawsuit, Clinton denied having had sexual relations with Lewinsky.
+Based on the evidence—a blue dress with Clinton's semen, and confirmed by DNA testing, that Lewinsky provided—Starr concluded that the president's sworn testimony was perjurious.
+There were multiple sworn statements that Starr considered to be lies, but two statements have become particularly famous because of Clinton's very technical defense of them.